anconet/verilogExample/README.md

 # verilogExample
 An example project using System Verilog for the Test Bench and Verilog for RTL.

+## Todo
+- Linting with VS Code
+- Wave .do files
+- Getting Multiple Modules to run.
+    - vlog
+        - How are `defines handled?
+        - How are includes handled?
+            - Do I need them?
+        - Can I use a .f file to create a manifest?
+            - Do I even need a manifest?
+    vsim
+        - How do I pull in my files from the library?
+    - referencing files from a .f file.
 ---
 ## Quartus Install
 Download the Quartus Lite linux tar file from Intel.